 What is the IR35 rule?

-If an individual falls within the IR35 legislation (ie they would have been classed as an employee of the client but for the use of a PSC), whatever their contract with the client says and whether an individual holds an office with the client, income tax and NICs are due on the fees paid to the individual, as if they were employed by the client.
-From 6 April 2021, it is the responsibility of the ‘fee payer’ (i.e. person or business paying the PSC, typically the end client) to determine that IR35 applies and account for income tax, NIC’s and the Apprenticeship levy, if relevant, to HMRC.
+If an individual falls within the IR35 legislation (ie they would have been classed as an employee of the end client but for the use of a PSC), whatever their contract with the client says and whether an individual holds an office with the client, income tax and NICs are due on the fees paid to the individual, as if they were employed by the client.
+From 6 April 2021, it became the responsibility of the ‘fee payer’ (i.e. person or business paying the PSC, typically the end client) to determine whether the IR35 applies, and account for income tax, NIC’s and the Apprenticeship levy, (which, if relevant, must be accounted for alongside IR35 compliance), to HMRC.

 When does IR35 apply?

-- Mutual intention – if both parties state that their intention is that the relationship is that of contractor and client this can assist, but must also be borne out in the reality of the situation.
+- Mutual intention – if both parties clearly state an intention for the relationship to be one of contractor (the individual engaged to carry out the work) and client (your business), this can assist.
+If this is evidenced in written communication and set out in the contract, this will support the argument.
+However, your intentions must also be borne out in the reality of the situation.

-- Control – what degree of control does the client have over what, how, when and where the worker completes the work?
-The more control over the worker that the client has the more likely the arrangement looks like an employer and employee relationship and IR35 is likely to apply.
-It is the right to the control rather than the actual levels of control exercised which is the main consideration, but clearly if a great deal of control is being exercised in reality, this will point towards the individual being an employee.
-Clearly ‘what’ is to be delivered is something that the client will have a say in, but this should be collaborative.
-The more important aspect of control is the mode of working.
-So, things to avoid giving the client control over (so as not to fall within the IR35 provisions) are requested starting and finishing times or specific days of work, no specific timings or length of breaks specified by the client, or any other specific control such as wearing of a uniform.
+- Control – what degree of control does your business have over the details of the relationship?
+How much influence do you have over the contractor’s work?
+Who dictates what, how, when and where the worker completes the work?
+The more control your business has over the worker, the more likely the arrangement looks like an employer and employee relationship, and it follows that IR35 is likely to apply.
+It is the right to control, rather than the actual levels of control exercised, which is key, but clearly, if a great deal of control is being exercised, this will point towards the individual being an employee.
+Clearly, ‘what’ is to be delivered is something that your business will want to have a say in.
+You will be contracting the individual because you have a need for something to be done in a certain way.
+However, for a true contractor/client relationship, this should be collaborative.
+The mode of working is very important and could be the deciding factor when assessing where the control lies.

-- Becoming part and the parcel of an organisation – if a client supervises and integrates the individual intothe organisation such that the individual becomes part of the organisation (eg provides them with a workplace email address, subjects the worker to its own internal policies and invites them to staff socials etc), this looks more like an employment relationship that would be caught by IR35.
+- Becoming part and the parcel of an organisation – if a client supervises and integrates the individual into the organisation such that the individual becomes part of the organisation, (providing a workplace station, and/or email address, subjecting the worker to its own internal policies and inviting them to staff socials etc), this looks more like an employment relationship that would be caught by IR35.

-- Employee benefits – it may seem obvious, but a self-employed contractor who is a company director of a limited company, must not receive any employee benefits of any kind (including holiday pay, sick pay, membership of a firm's pension scheme, right to a car parking space and canteen facilities, free training courses or equipment training, or any other benefit that would put the contractor in a similar position to one of their employees) otherwise this would indicate an employer and employee relationship caught by IR35.
+- Employee benefits – it may seem obvious, but a self-employed contractor who is a company director of a limited company, must not receive any employee benefits of any kind (including holiday pay, sick pay, membership of a firm's pension scheme, right to a car parking space and canteen facilities, free training courses or equipment training, or any other benefit that would put the contractor in a similar position to one of their employees) otherwise this could indicate an employer and employee relationship caught by IR35.
 The government has introduced a CEST tool, which is a good starting point when looking at status determination of workers.
+MHRC has also published an Employment Status Manual, which explains the CEST tool and how it works.

 What if the contract says that IR35 does not apply?